 The school meals, cooked and served in the School Canteen, follow our healthy eating food project guidelines.
 The present cost is £2.30 per day for Infants and Juniors.

 As of April 2018, a new Parent Pay system has been introduced.
 All parents have received details on how to access the system and all are encouraged to sign up.

-Dinner money should be paid in advance on a Monday morning for the week.
+If you are paying Dinner money in cash/by cheque, this should be paid in advance on a Monday morning for the week.
 Please place the dinner money in an envelope marked with your child’s name and class.
 School Meals can also be paid in advance on a termly basis.
 Cheques should be made payable to Conwy County Borough Council please.

 Dinner Money Arrears

 Any dinner money arrears which remain unpaid, are taken by the local authority from the school’s budget.
 This is money that is lost to the school which should go towards paying for educational resources for all pupils.

 This means to the school, two weeks dinner money for a pupil in Key Stage 2 amounts to £22.
 This money soon adds up and, unfortunately, there have been incidents of outstanding amounts of money remaining unpaid over several months.
 This is unacceptable.

 Therefore, having sought advice from the Local Authority, any parents who have two weeks outstanding payments for school dinners will have to provide a packed lunch for their child until the arrears are paid in full.
 We have to be strict with this policy.
 Any parent who has incurred unpaid dinner money arrears who then sends their child to school without a packed lunch will be telephoned by the Headteacher and reported to the Education Social Worker if deemed necessary.